davidacreates/bookmarks/README.md

 * [lapa](http://lapa.ninja/) - landing page design inspiration
 * [one page love](https://onepagelove.com/) - gallery of one page websites

-### Typography
-* [fonts in use](https://fontsinuse.com/) - An independent archive of typography
-* [incredible types](http://incredibletypes.com/) - a curated collection and showcase of outstanding typography and design from around the world.
-* [just my type](https://justmytype.co/) - A collection of font pairings from Typekit and H&FJ.
-* [typeinspiration](http://typespiration.com/) - free inspirational web font combinations with color palettes and ready-to-use HTML/CSS code.
-* [typeinspire](http://typeinspire.com/) - typography inspiration and design gallery
-* [typewolf](https://www.typewolf.com/) - what’s trending in type

 ## Logos
 * [politics and design](https://www.politicsanddesign.com) - a collection of every campaign logo from the 2018 election for United States Congress